 America had long looked to Europe, particularly France, for its artistic standards.
 Legions of American artists studied aboard.
 However, in Boston during the 1880s there was a need for the same training more conveniently at hand.

 Given Juglaris’s boldness, talent, and Beaux Art credentials, there were many aspiring students, including women, interested in studying with him.
 Rather rapidly, Juglaris, who had been giving private lessons from his earliest days in the city, discovered a parallel career teaching art.
 In the words of Boston newspapers he emerged as one of “the most successful art teachers in Boston” and “most distinguished art instructors in the country.”
 His obvious forte was figural drawing.
-This was underscored by a public competition in May 1882 for the head teaching post at the “Boston Academy of Art”—Juglaris's apparent description for one of the drawing schools funded by the Commonwealth of Massachusetts.
-In a bravura performance, Juglaris outdrew seventeen other contestants for the job.
-Thereafter, he taught figural drawing at the academy three full days each week and supervised two “assistant professors.”
-That same year Juglaris was further selected by fellow artists to serve as the teacher-in-residence at the Boston Art Club.
-Delighting in the role of “professor of all the painters,” he instructed students--many already launched in careers--during evening sessions which were also held three times weekly.
-When the regular school term finished, Juglaris conducted more informal summer schools for budding male and female artists at Kittery, Maine and Gloucester, Massachusetts.
+This was underscored by a public competition in May 1882 for a teaching position with the “Boston Academy of Art”—Juglaris’s apparent description for the Massachusetts Normal Art School, funded by the State Board of Education.
+In a bravura performance, Juglaris competitively outdrew seventeen other contestants, winning the state-paid job.
+Thereafter, he taught figural drawing at the academy three full days each week, supervising “two assistant professors.”
+Joining the faculty at a difficult time for the Massachusetts Normal Act School due to the recent termination of its well-known principal Walter Smith, the departure of several instructors, and the death of yet another, Juglaris helped restore credibility and prestige.
+Midway through the 1880s, the school, offering a four year curriculum training art teachers, moved from its South Boston location at the mansard-roofed Deacon House amid the city’s Irish immigrant population to an impressive new Richardsonian building in Back Bay Boston at the corner of Newberry and Exeter Streets.
+Meanwhile, in the same year as his appointment (1882) at the Massachusetts Normal Art School, Juglaris was selected by fellow artists to serve as the teacher-in-residence at the Boston Art Club in its own new Back Bay building—a corner-towered Romanesque-style clubhouse at Newberry and Dartmouth Streets.

 Not content to rest on his laurels and welcoming the financial security that consistent work made possible, Juglaris took on other school year teaching assignments in Boston and elsewhere.
 For several years, he headed the Cowles Art School (1883-1885) and the Fine Arts School of the New England Conservatory of Music (1888-1891).
 In 1885, he was also recruited to serve as professor of figural drawing at the Rhode Island School of Design (RISD) in Providence, 50 miles distant from Boston.
 Boarding a train, he commuted to RISD to teach classes.
 Both the New England Conservatory and the RISD regarded Juglaris as a catch, adding stature to their art and design programs.
 New England Conservatory president Dr. Eber Tourgee informed the Boston Daily Globe, as published on September 13, 1888: “The new feature of the year most worthy of note is the opening of the school of fine arts, with T. Juglaris as instructor in drawing and painting.
 The connection of this gentleman with the institution will greatly benefit the students, a large number of whom have stated their intention of pursuing one or more branches of the arts.”